bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 ### 👋🏻 Behavioral & Cultural Interview Questions

-> _Software engineer interviewers ask behavioral/cultural questions to evaluate interviewee’s soft skills, and also to decide whether the candidate is a cultural fit.
-Make sure you’ve prepared great answers to these interview questions._
+> _Software engineer interviewers ask behavioral/cultural questions to evaluate interviewee's soft skills, and also to decide whether the candidate is a cultural fit.
+Make sure you've prepared great answers to these interview questions._

 > **_⚫_**Tell me about yourself

 > **_⚫====&gt;_**“Tell me about yourself” is one of the most common and important interview questions.
-However, it can be daunting, as it’s one you need to get right.
+However, it can be daunting, as it's one you need to get right.
 After all, not only is it your first impression on the interviewer, but you also need to be simultaneously professional and authentic when answering it.

 > **_⚫_**So how can you give a good answer without oversharing?
-To help you structure your answer, we’ll give you a rough guideline: start with a short introduction, talk about the present, recount the past, and mention your future goals.
+To help you structure your answer, we'll give you a rough guideline: start with a short introduction, talk about the present, recount the past, and mention your future goals.

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*E6ldmJAPG95McXVB" class="graf-image" /></figure>

 ---

-### What are some side projects you’re currently working on?
+### What are some side projects you're currently working on?

 _Current Experience_

-> **\*⚫\*\***Outline the role you’re currently in, your responsibilities, and your achievements (without reciting your resume)\*
+> **\*⚫\*\***Outline the role you're currently in, your responsibilities, and your achievements (without reciting your resume)\*

-> **\*⚫\*\***Highlight what you’re most passionate about (i.e. working with PMs to perfect product specs, discussing with colleagues about different tech stacks, helping others excel in their jobs and career)\*
+> **\*⚫\*\***Highlight what you're most passionate about (i.e. working with PMs to perfect product specs, discussing with colleagues about different tech stacks, helping others excel in their jobs and career)\*

-> **\*⚫\*\***Recount one or two job-related projects and/or situations that map onto the job you’re applying to (i.e. collaborating with designers, working with legacy code, implementing best-practices, introducing new tech stacks, mentoring your colleagues)\*
+> **\*⚫\*\***Recount one or two job-related projects and/or situations that map onto the job you're applying to (i.e. collaborating with designers, working with legacy code, implementing best-practices, introducing new tech stacks, mentoring your colleagues)\*

 ### Past Experience

-> **Now it’s time to highlight your skills a little:**
+> **Now it's time to highlight your skills a little:**

 > **_⚫_**Selectively highlight one high-impact (preferably quantifiable) project you were involved with for each job

 > **_⚫_**Highlight the hard and soft skills you learned from your past working experiences

-> **_⚫_**Emphasize the initiatives you took to improve the company’s work flow (i.e. propose new flow to streamline sprints) or your own skillsets (i.e. engaging in hackathon with colleagues or friends)
+> **_⚫_**Emphasize the initiatives you took to improve the company's work flow (i.e. propose new flow to streamline sprints) or your own skillsets (i.e. engaging in hackathon with colleagues or friends)

 ### Future Expectations